 The sole basis of our belief is the BIBLE, which is uniquely and completely GOD-inspired, without error, and the final authority on all matters on which it bears.
 As the BIBLE teaches, there is one GOD, eternally existing in three persons (the Trinity) - FATHER, SON, and HOLY SPIRIT - each possessing all the attributes of Deity.

-GOD created humans to have fellowship with HIM, but they defied GOD by sinfully going their
+to have fellowship with HIM, but they defied GOD by sinfully going their own

 we need GOD's saving grace to end our alienation with GOD.
 GOD's plan to save man come through HIS son, JESUS CHRIST.
 JESUS, the second Person of the Trinity, lived a sinless life on earth and voluntarily paid for our sin by dying on the cross as our substitute.
 This accomplishes salvation for all who will receive GOD's grace by trusting in JESUS alone.
 This trust comes as a part of each individuals faith based desire to accept JESUS as their SAVIOR.
 JESUS said, repent of your sins and follow the command to be baptized (immersed) for the forgiveness of your sins.